 One or more of the following sanctions may be imposed on a respondent(s) for any violation(s).
-In the event that the respondent(s) fails to complete the assigned sanction(s) by the deadline, a Student Affairs Hold will be placed on their student account until the assigned sanction has been completed.
+If the respondent(s) fails to complete the assigned sanction(s) by the deadline, a Student Affairs Hold will be placed on their student account until the assigned sanction has been completed.